kindy/GraphEditor/README.md

 * `python -m SimpleHTTPServer 8000`
 * navigate to http://127.0.0.1:8000

-Github repo is at https://github.com/metacademy/directed-graph-creator
+Original github repo is at

 License: MIT/X